rcbotCheeseh/rcbot2/README.md

 - To allow bots to menuselect in order to buy upgrades for MVM
 - To improve game detection for non-listed Source gamemods
 - To prevent bots to shoot at ghost players - like in plr_hightower_event Hell Zone
+- To improve on how Medic and Spy bots to behave smarter and properly when interacting with SG Turrets and Healing/Ubering
 - Bots needs to understand how to play Kart games from sd_doomsday_event as they only wonder around those minigames
 - CBotTF2::changeClass needs to be implemented to avoid bots punting when using ClassRestrictionsForBots.smx
 - And to add TF2C support along with Black Mesa Source, Counter-Strike: Source, Synergy and Dystopia